 - 2.5 tbsp. soy sauce

-- Cook or steam the rice per the package instructions and set aside.
+- Cook or steam the rice per the package instructions.

 - In a small nonstick saute pan, cook the eggs until scrambled and set aside.

 - Heat the canola oil in a separate large frying pan on the stove top over medium heat.
 Season the protein with the 2 tsp. of salt and saute until fully cooked.

 - Add the thawed peas, carrots, and yellow onion to the chicken and saute 3 minutes.